 The Strength of Feet: A Remembrance of Martin Luther King Jr.

-y we remember a man who called on the feet of our country to bring about the changes that we needed.
+Today we remember a man who called on the feet of our country to bring about the changes that we needed.
 We remember those who marched for freedom and stood strong on their beliefs.
 We look back into history and take into account the miles traveled towards a more equal future for all Americans in our country.

 From the beginning to the end of Martin Luther King Jr’s days as one of the most influential people in the civil rights movement, walking was an extremely important part of the campaign to bring about change.
 From the Montgomery Bus Boycott to the march supporting sanitary waste workers in Memphis, activists used there feet to get their voices heard and heard they were.